How to Set Social Media Goals for Your Business

 Step 2: Identify key metrics

-Determine the social media key metrics that align with your objectives.
+Determine the social media metrics that align with your objectives.
 These could be metrics like reach, impressions, engagement rate, website click-throughs, conversion rate or customer acquisition cost.
 Choose metrics that provide meaningful insights into your social media performance and help you track progress toward your goals.

 Step 3: Make it SMART